Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/white_blood_cells/tutorial_nuclear_segmentation.md

 }
 ~~~

 Finally, we print that we are finished.
-If we see this command printed to the console, then we know that we are done.
+If we see this command printed to the console, then we know that we are finished.

 ~~~ R
 print(noquote("DONE!"))
 ~~~

-**Note:** If you source the file multiple times, three directories are created each time within the Data folder with the form of `SegImgs_i`, `ColNuc_i`, and `BWImgs_i`, where *i* is an integer.
+**Note:** If you run the file multiple times, three directories are created each time within the Data folder with the form of `SegImgs_i`, `ColNuc_i`, and `BWImgs_i`, where *i* is an integer.
 The images are only segmented into the most recently created directories (those with the largest value of *i*).
 Should you run into trouble and need to run this file multiple times, ensure that future file paths are pointing to the right folders!
 {: .notice--warning}

 After we have sourced our R file, you’ll notice the creation of three directories of the form: `SegImgs_1`, `ColNuc_1`, and `BWImgs_1` within the `Data` folder.